-2.5 E Safety online, photos, videos & camera use
+2.5 E Safety online, photos, videos, and camera use.

 - Users bringing mobile phones into school should ensure that there is no inappropriate or illegal content on the device. - Staff should ensure their social media accounts are set to private and/or hidden and that automatic photo uploads to a cloud service is disabled. - Personal mobile phones should not be used to take any images of a child.
-Any photos of children taken should be for school purposes only and with agreement with the appropriate person. - During student enrolment permission of the parent or guardian is sought for photos and videos of their child to be used as a part of the course and for promotional material. - Students are made aware that they should not secretly take photos or videos of any person on site, and if they do they will be appropriately punished. - In all classrooms there are "phone boxes" in which students put their phones when they are not being used as part of the lesson. - Personal cameras should not be brought into school.
+Any photos of children taken should be for school purposes only and with agreement with the appropriate person. - During student enrolment permission of the parent or guardian is sought for photos and videos of their child to be used as a part of the course and for promotional material. - Students are made aware that they should not secretly take photos or videos of any person on site, and if they do they will be appropriately punished. - Personal cameras should not be brought into school.
 Only the designated school's cameras should be used to take images of the children.
 Images taken on the school's cameras must be deemed suitable without putting the child/children in any compromising positions that could cause embarrassment or distress.
 Once downloaded onto the school system images on school cameras should be deleted.
-Photographs should not be distributed or shown outside of school. - Children using school cameras to take photographs or videos should be supervised. - Photographs of a child or group of children taken for the purpose of showing their achievements or participating in activities are permitted as they can be an effective form of recording progress, but again they must be taken on school equipment.
+Photographs should not be distributed or shown outside of school.

+- Children using school cameras to take photographs or videos should be supervised. - Photographs of a child or group of children taken for the purpose of showing their achievements or participating in activities are permitted as they can be an effective form of recording progress, but again they must be taken on school equipment.